Bellevue Leader preparing candidate guide for 2022 general election

 The Bellevue Leader is compiling a candidate guide for voters in the Nov.
 8 general election.

-Additional responses will be published online if submitted to candidates after that point.
+Additional responses will be published online if submitted by candidates after that point.
 Candidates who have not returned their questionnaire are urged to do so and can contact scott.stewart@bellevueleader.com with questions.

 The Leader intends to publish edited responses in its print issues Oct.
 12, Oct.
 19 and Oct.
 26. Late submissions may not be included, and not every race may appear in print due to space constraints.